Articles

 Pricing is based on organization size, internal/external training needs, and selected features.
 No free tier or entry-level option is available.

-For a Real Estate Agencies business with 50 employees, Docebo is likely cost-prohibitive and not recommended unless training needs are highly complex and involve multiple audiences.
+For a Real Estate Agencies business with 50 employees, Docebo is likely cost-prohibitive and not recommended due to minimum user requirements and high annual fees.

 Pros of Docebo: